-The main cause of constipation during pregnancy is the expansion of uterus and consequent compression on rectum and large intestine.
-Add to that increase in the pregnancy hormone progesterone, and most women end u suffering from bloating, cramps, discomfort and constipation in pregnancy.
+The main cause of constipation during pregnancy is the expansion of the uterus and consequent compression on rectum and large intestine.
+Add to that increase in the pregnancy hormone progesterone, and most women end suffering from bloating, cramps, discomfort and constipation in pregnancy.
 This in turn retards the normal contraction of your digestive tract and result in constipation.
 The enlarging uterus also affects your urine.
 It increases the frequency of urination.
 As pregnancy advances, you tend to urinate a lot.
 This result in decreased re-absorption of water in colon and worsen the situation.
 Read more about constipation in pregnancy here.

 How To Prevent Constipation In Pregnancy?

-Constipation is easily treatable by making a few changes to your lifestyle and diet.
+You can get rid of constipation during pregnancy by making a few changes to your lifestyle and diet.
 Here are some natural ways to avoid constipation without being afraid of any possible side effects.

-- Plenty of fiber: Increase fiber intake in your diet because fiber ads extra bulk and softens your stools.
+Increase Fiber Intake: Increase fiber intake in your diet because fiber ads extra bulk and softens your stools.
 It also absorbs water and facilitates passage of stool from the large intestine.
 So, include apples, apricots, green leafy vegetables, soy flour, artichokes, beans and whole grains

 Home Remedies To Ease Constipation During Pregnancy